Nidhi-2712003/Automated-SQL-Data-Cleaning-for-Healthcare-Records-Using-AI2SQL/README.md

-# 🚑 Healthcare Data Cleaning & Automation Project (AI2SQL)
+# Healthcare Data Cleaning & Automation Project (AI2SQL)

 ## Project Title
 **Automated SQL Data Cleaning for Healthcare Records Using AI2SQL**

 ## Project Description
 This project demonstrates a complete SQL automation workflow for cleaning, standardizing, and analyzing synthetic healthcare data using the AI2SQL tool with PostgreSQL.
 The project showcases best practices in healthcare data engineering — including raw table import, iterative cleaning, fixing AI2SQL prompt syntax issues, and exploring trends/patterns in the cleaned dataset.
 All steps are explained for reproducibility and learning, and the code is ready to use for similar data automation tasks.

----

-## Table of Contents
-- Introduction
-- Data Source
-- Project Workflow
-- Screenshots
-- Step-by-Step Data Cleaning
-- Trend Analysis Queries (AI2SQL)
-- Results
-- Key Fixes & Learning
-- How to Reproduce

 ---